Cruise Advice For the Best Palermo Port Experience

 9:00 AM – Start at the Port

 To begin, walk about 15 minutes along Via Emerico Amari toward Teatro Politeama.
-Along the way, you’ll ease into the city and pass local shops and cafés.
+Along the way, you’ll ease into the city while passing local shops and cafés.

 9:30 AM – Teatro Massimo

-Next, continue down Via Ruggero Settimo to reach Italy’s largest opera house.
-Here, take a quick photo on the grand front steps before moving on.
+Continue down Via Ruggero Settimo to reach Teatro Massimo, Italy’s largest opera house.
+Here, you can take a quick photo on the grand front steps before moving on.

 10:00 AM – Mercato del Capo

-From there, head into this lively market just behind the theater.
-As you explore, grab a granita or browse local spices.
-Because of this, it’s a great way to experience Palermo’s energy early in the day.
+Next, head into this lively market just behind the theater.
+As you explore, grab a granita or browse local spices, which adds a great introduction to Palermo’s energy early in the day.

 11:00 AM – Palermo Cathedral

-After that, walk over to the cathedral.
-If you have the time, climb to the rooftop for sweeping city views.
+From there, walk over to Palermo Cathedral.
+If you have time, climb to the rooftop for sweeping city views, which makes it one of the most rewarding stops.

 Afternoon